s-t-e-v/Product-preview-card-component/README-draft.md

 #### Using different fonts to beautify a Website

 I haven't realize until doing this project how fonts are a game changer in web design, and design in general.
-I am used to write reports, etc. with Time New Roman or equivalent fonts, and using only one font within the document.
-Good to know for future web design.
+I am used to write reports, etc. with Time New Roman or equivalent fonts, and this by using only one font within the document.
+Good to know that for future web design projects.

 #### Commenting in CSS
 Very basic skill but I learned to do it during the project.